 CSRS is the abbreviation of Civil Service Retirement System.

 The short answer is a federal employee hired before 1983.

 For most CSRS employees retirement is available after minimum retirement age and 30 years of employment.

 Federal employees eligible for CSRS retirement can submit a SF2801.

 Generally no. The exception is if the CSRS employee has earned 40 Social Security quarters to qualify for Social Security.

-Our Benefit Coordinators can assist you with getting a thorough understanding of your federal benefits through our Consultation Services.
+Our Benefit Coordinators can assist you with getting a thorough understanding of your federal benefits, such as, federal short term disability, through our Consultation Services.
 We will cover all benefits of the program and always conclude our meeting by answering any questions you may have.